Disclosure: This post may contain affiliate links and I may receive a commission if you purchase through them.

 Instagram is another big platform to drive traffic to your blog if your target audience is on there.

 With Instagram, you aren’t so much promoting your posts straight up.
-But it’s a great way to engage your audience and story tell, which will all help build a following around your brand.
+But it’s a great way to engage your audience, which will all help build a following around your brand.

-If you have over 10,000 followers and have the swipe up feature, of course promoting your posts will be more easy so striving to get more engaged followers is a must if you plan on using Instagram as a traffic driver.
+If you have over 10,000 followers and have the swipe up feature, of course promoting your posts will be easier so striving to get more engaged followers is a must if you plan on using Instagram as a traffic driver.

 Don’t forget to also use relevant hashtags and schedule out your posts.
 Tailwind also has a great Instagram scheduler that will help you save time so check that out!

-Quora is a platform where users can asks questions and get replies from experts.
+Quora is a platform where users can ask questions and get replies from experts.

 If you’re an expert on a subject, a great way to drive traffic to your blog is to answer questions in-depth that other users ask on topics that you’re knowledgable on.
 Once you answer questions, you can link back to your blog post.

-When you do this enough and gain a good reputation, it can be a great traffic driver to your posts!
+When you do this enough and gain a good reputation, it can be a great traffic driver for your posts!